ObjectBoxPC/olq/README.md

 This posed a challenge because the format string to `print!` and related macros must be a string literal, which means that a format string cannot be its own argument as in other languages.
 The solution is admittedly not original, as it is adapted from a [submission to Programming-Idioms.org](https://www.programming-idioms.org/idiom/182/quine-program/4063/rust), originally added by r0t0m0l0t0v.

+## Scheme

+The program is compatible with R5RS.

 ## Shell

 The program is compatible with the POSIX shell language as defined in POSIX.1-2004.